thegodone/cow_mex/README.md

 # cow_mex
-This is a partial mex version of the matlab
+This is a partial mex version of the matlab made by Guillaume GODIN & Addisalem SHIFERAW of the original code COW (Correlation Optimized Warping) from:
-Correlation Optimized Warping (COW) code from:

 http://www.models.life.ku.dk/DTW_COW